 So, for example, if you were getting a new mortgage with a 1% buy down plus closing costs and your loan amount was $300,000.00, then you would pay $3,000.00 plus the regular closing costs associated with the loan.

-On a refinance, you usually can roll these costs into the loan; however, on a purchase, they must be paid upfront by either the buyer or with a seller credit towards closing costs.
+You can usually roll these costs into the loan on a refinance; however, on a purchase, they must be paid upfront by either the buyer or with a seller credit towards closing costs.

-The fact is there are some mortgage lenders who will say all their loan options come with at least one point, and then after that, you can buy down the rate with additional discount points.
+Some mortgage lenders will say all their loan options come with at least one point, and then you can buy down the rate with additional discount points.
 They are overcharging their clients.

 Many reputable lenders do not require you to pay a Loan Origination fee on every loan option, and they usually offer an option without a Loan Origination fee.
 I suggest you avoid lenders that don’t offer an interest rate option without Loan Origination fees.

-- Discount fees are used to buy down the interest rate.
+- Buying down the rate is used to buy down the interest rate.

 That being said, many mortgage lenders mix the two together.
-Loan Origination fees are calculated the same way Discount points are (see table above).
+Loan origination fees are calculated the same way rate buydowns are (see table above).

-Getting the best mortgage rate does not always mean getting the lowest mortgage rate.
+Getting the lowest mortgage rate does not always mean getting the best mortgage rate.

 What do I mean by that?